hemihydrate/blog/02-emotions.md

 I don't "walk fast" as much as before.
 I can walk slowly, not pressuring myself.

+Still a lesbian, still no any kind of attraction to men.
+Some people report change in their sexuality because of HRT.
+I don't know how much time it usually takes, or what the chances are, but mine is still exactly the same.

 It all might sound weird to some people, like "WTF, what was your problem".
 I don't know and don't care really.
 It's getting better and that's enough for me.